Hazard Specific Links

 Residence Hall Fire Drills

-Fire drills for all campus residence halls will be conducted two times per year.
+Fire drills for all campus residence halls will be conducted four times per year.
 When fire drills occur, all student must evacuate the residence halls as if a fire were actually occurring.

 Floor plans of residence halls are available through Housing & Residence Life..

 For information about fire alarm systems, fire extinguishers, or evacuation plans for your building, contact EH&S at 962-3057.

 An emergency on campus may require a building evacuation.
 Examples of such emergencies include gas leaks and building fires.
 If a building evacuation is required, follow these steps: